DanielXray-AI/Lets-Learn-Data-Science-Basics/README.md

 Feedback and suggestions are welcome!
 However, this repository is read-only to ensure the integrity of the content.
 If you have ideas or corrections, you can:
 - Open an issue to share your feedback.

-## License

-This repository is shared under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
-You are free to share the content with proper attribution, but modifications and commercial use are not allowed.